jeodell/Codebreaker/README.md

 # codebreaker

-Flutter app for playing codenames.
+Flutter app for using GPT to generate clues for Codenames.